bartificer/programming-by-stealth/docs/pbs48.md

 ## Revision: Instance -v- Static

-Before we look at why you would choose to use a static function instead of an instance function when designing a class/prototype, let’s start by re-visiting the difference between these two species of function.
+Before we look at why you would choose to use a static function instead of an instance function when designing a class/prototype, let’s start by revisiting the difference between these two species of function.

 Both instance and static functions will always be called indirectly, that is to say, with the `.` (dot/period) operator.
 What differentiates them is what’s to the left of that operator.
-If the thing to the left is a class/prototype then you are explicitly calling a static function, and if the thing to the left is an instance of a class/prototype then you’re explicitly calling an instance function.
+If the thing to the left is a class/prototype, then you are explicitly calling a static function.
+If the thing to the left is an instance of a class/prototype, then you’re explicitly calling an instance function.
 The biggest difference between static and instance functions is the value of their `this` placeholder.
 Within a static function `this` is always a reference to the class/prototype the function belongs to.
-Within an instance function `this` will be a reference to which ever instance the function was invoked on.
+Within an instance function `this` will be a reference to whichever instance the function was invoked on.

 Let’s build up a little dummy class to illustrate these points.
 Our class will have one instance property, one static property, one instance function, and one static function: